 Tights offer extra warmth from the length and, if constructed from a performance fabric, can help wick sweat away from skin, says Penn Medicine, so you stay warm — but not too warm — to continue training through temperatures under 40 degrees Fahrenheit.

 Even if it's not too cold out, running tights can pull double duty by protecting the skin on your legs from the elements.
 Whether it's the hot sun or whipping wind, an extra layer on your legs gives you more protection.
 Because avid runners hit the pavement no matter what the weather, tights are an ideal way to protect skin without having to compromise on gear.

-While the wind resistance form a pair of running shorts is likely minimal, running tights can decrease the drag you could experience from wearing gear with more fabric.
-In his book "The Rough Guide to Running," Lloyd Bradley notes that tights can help reduce wind resistance and are often contoured so that your clothes never affect your overall stride.
+Just like race cars that are designed to cut through the wind, tights can help reduce wind resistance and are often contoured so that your clothes never affect your overall stride.
 When you're focused on time and performance, every little bit helps, so it could be worth test-driving a pair of running tights to see if you notice a difference.

 - ACE Fitness: "Top Strategies for Optimal Recovery Between Workouts"

 - American Association for the Advancement of Science: "Study Reveals Compression Tights Don't Help Runners Cross Finish Line"

 - Penn Medicine: "Running in Cold Weather: Tips for Staying Warm and Preventing Injury for Long Distance Runners"